parkerbowling/django-app/README.md

        PostgreSQL database.
     5. Also make sure that settings.py NAME for the database matches what the name of the database you created in PostgreSQL.
+    6. You will probably need to run `python3 manage.py makemigrations` and/or `python3 manage.py migrate` to make sure the server matches the code
+        - If you are getting an error that "expenses..." doesn't exist, comment out the helper.py file and rerun the migrate commands
-    6. run python3 manage.py runserver to run the server.
+    7. run python3 manage.py runserver to run the server, make sure the postgres server is also running

 ## Plan For Website

 ### Phase 3
  - Add a budget feature so a user can create a dynamic monthly budget and compare it with expenses for past and current month
+ - Can we have the parts of the chart be clickable?
+Click a section of the chart and it pulls up those expenses for that.
+[Check this out](https://stackoverflow.com/questions/20964443/highcharts-making-a-point-clickable)
  - Web scrape: user enters a URL of a recipe and it automatically gets scraped off and inserted into the database
  - Fix Update recipe date bug
  - Style website that looks acceptable and not from 2006